Noiidor/telegram-lotte-bot/README.md

 ## Telegram Bot for LotteMart.vn

 Bot for my personal use to have common cart access for 2 or more persons via telegram chat.
-Written using plain Telegram API without any thirp-party libraries.
+Written using plain Telegram API without any third-party libraries.
 Just cause i want.